bridgesense/dotfiles/README.md

 "freedom", where people have complete control of their software and the data stored in it.

-Starting in January of 2023, I will be converting much of my proprietary software as possible over to free software alternatives.
+Starting in January of 2023, I will be converting much of my proprietary software as possible over to free alternatives.
 The goal is to use as much free software as possible in my workflow.
 By the end of 2023, I would like to have proven that such a transformation is not only financially viable but makes good sense.

 I'll be releasing a [blog](https://bridgesense.com) each week about my progress.
 If proprietary software sneaks in somewhere, I won't be hiding it.
 You'll know about that